enasequence/read_docs/cli_05.md

 - STUDY: Study accession or unique name (alias)
 - NAME: Unique name for the submission
+- DESCRIPTION: Free text description of the submitted sequences (optional)

 The following file name fields are supported in the manifest file: